Cathedral Basilica of Christ the King: History

-William Russell Souter (architect) designed the Cathedral of Christ the King (Hamilton) (1931–3).
-Joseph Pigott was a construction giant who headed the family business that built Hamilton landmarks including City Hall, the Pigott Building, Copps Coliseum and Christ the King Cathedral.
-Joseph Pigott was the head of the Pigott Construction Company of Hamilton that built and completed the building from 1930 to 1933.
+Bishop McNally was installed as Bishop of Hamilton on 26 November 1924.
+Having already transferred his cathedral church from St. Mary's church to the fifty-year-old St. Patrick's church on King Street East in 1927, he recognized the need for a new and prominent cathedral to serve the growing diocese and selected a suitable site that would enhance the splendor of the future cathedral.
+The venture, made during the Great Depression, drew a storm of protests but McNally remained committed to his plan of building "the finest church in Canada."

+William Russell Souter of Hutton & Souter was awarded the distinguished Bemerenti Medal from Pope Pius XI in Rome in 1933 for his design of the building.
+The cathedral was built by Pigott Construction Company from 1930 to 1933 under Joseph Pigott's leadership, a company founded by Pigott's father and responsible for other Hamilton landmarks including Hamilton City Hall, the Pigott Building, and Copps Coliseum.

-Christ the King Cathedral was somewhat damaged by fire in 1981 when an arsonist set fire to the confessionals near the side entrance of the church.
-There was damage done to the cork tile floor, the main pulpit, a stained glass window, the confessionals and side entrance to the cathedral.
+The building was damaged in 1981 when an arsonist set fire to the confessionals near the side entrance of the church.
+The cork tile floor, the main pulpit, a stained glass window, the confessionals, and the side entrance to the cathedral were damaged.
 Extensive renovations were made to repair and update the church, which now has a new second marble altar cut from the original and various woodwork additions.
-The stained glass window depicting Mary Magadalene washing the feet of Jesus was rebuilt by F. Meyer, who came out of retirement at the age of 85.
-It was reconstructed according to the original 1930 plan.
-The two marble side altars were also moved 25' back to increase the size of the chancel.
+The stained glass window depicting Mary Magadalene washing the feet of Jesus was rebuilt by F. Meyer according to the original 1930 plan.
+Two marble side altars were moved 25' back to increase the size of the chancel.
 A large marble floor in the chancel replaces the original cork floor and carpeting covers the nave.